Neil Goldschmidt, former Oregon governor who confessed to sex with a minor in the 1970s, has died

 In 1986, Goldschmidt entered the Oregon governor’s race, which saw him locked with Republican Norma Paulus in one of the state’s closest gubernatorial contests.

-The campaign was conducted against the backdrop of the state's continuing economic distress and high unemployment.
-Goldschmidt, buoyed by support from businessmen and his own business experience, won with 52% of the vote.
+The campaign was conducted against the backdrop of the state’s continuing economic distress and high unemployment.
+Goldschmidt, buoyed by support from the business community and his own business experience, won with 52 percent of the vote.
 Analysts attributed his victory to his economic program and to his record of cutting crime as mayor of Portland.

 He also issued an executive order that gave gays protected civil rights status within state government.
 Voters, however, revoked that order in 1988.